 The house had a marquee in the garden that was later used for the celebration of '(nine upside down three times) Sky at Night Special'.
 This was Patrick's idea.
 Wasn't sure about the idea but the celebration was great.

 A couple of Americans drafted themselves into Patrick's dining room, myself included, near a piece of furniture that hosted his greatest work, his papers and stuff on Astronomy.
 We were all looking at his lunar drawings and hand written text from yesteryear.
 There were hundreds of old yellowed paper pages and documents.
 There were also hundreds of empty bottles and ornaments lined around the room.
 The dinning room some how managed to get itself a large and grand old dinning room table in it (somewhere?), it was somewhere in the middle of this room.
-The house itself is old and kept (kept old) and quite dark.
+The large dining room table was like a Black Hole gobbling up all the astronomers in the house and its accretion disc was the large plate full of chips from a chip shop somewhere in Selsey.
+We were starving.
+Sitting down eating there was a guy sat behind me called Dr. Chris North http://www.astro.cardiff.ac.uk/contactsandpeople/?page=full&id=493 The house itself is old and kept (kept old) and quite dark.
 I loved the old windows.
 The hallway is paneled with dark wood.
 The best part for me was the stairs leading up to bathroom on the right.
 The stairwell walls were covered in his<- mums 'Alien' drawings, how cute.
 The Stannah Stair lift on his stairs need not be so embarrassed now, eh?

 But where was Patrick?

-In the marquee a BBC camera man went right up to me a couple of times.
-They may have edited that part out for the final programme as I later watched, having realized that the film of the event lasted only a few mins.
+In the marquee a BBC camera man went right up to me a couple of times but they edited that part out, which is quite amusing andjust as well, am a bit camera shy - this was for the final programme as when I later watched, I realized that the film of the tent event lasted only a few mins, whic was a shame but the party in that part was a good length of time..
 The Sky at Night programme is usually only 20 mins or so unless it's the extended version.
 During mid time I spoke to a lovely gentleman called Ian Sharp http://www.astro-sharp.com/ who has his work regularly on the Sky at Night programme.
 Mr. Sharp has a background in Physics and loves space art and photography.
 Later I met Heather Couper, an international broadcaster and writer on astronomy, space and science http://www.hencoup.com/Heather.htm.
 She and her husband showed me her then, new book.
 After the introduction to Patrick, it was John Fletcher F.R.A.S, http://www.jfmto.pwp.blueyonder.co.uk/ who asked me if I would like to see Patrick's Observatory in the garden.
 John was wearing a space/astronomy pictured tie, most fitting.
 Most of us piled into Patrick's Observatory at some point.
 This part of the day was most splendid and an understatement to say the least.
 We couldn't use it because the weather was dull but that didn't detract from the wonder.
-Going back to the 'tent' in the garden, near the marquee entrance there was standing the scientist Professor Colin Pillinger http://colinpillinger.com/barnstormpr.co.uk/index.asp
+Going back to the 'tent' in the garden, near the marquee entrance there was standing the scientist Professor Colin Pillinger Beagle 2 project scientisthttp://colinpillinger.com/barnstormpr.co.uk/index.asp

 Where's the phone?
 Not that phone, the other Phone?

-I was mostly honoured when I played on Patrick's xylophonehttp://www.weebls-stuff.com/toons/patrick+moore/.
+I was mostly honoured when I played on Patrick's xylophonehttp://www.weebls-stuff.com/toons/patrick+moore/ with Prof Derek Ward-Thompson.
 It was in the entrance porch to the house.
 It had to be because otherwise the neighbours wouldn't have something to complain about.
 That's a great thing (his xylophone, not the neighbours complaining).

 Where were we?